Georgian Military Road: steeped in trade, wars, and legends

 How long is the Georgian Military Road?

-The road is 198km long and runs between Tbilisi (capital city of Georgia) and Vladikavkaz (in the North Ossetia region, in Russia) across the Great Caucasus Range.
-It follows the traditional route used by invaders and traders throughout the ages.
-The Georgian Military Highway has existed as a route for traders and invaders since before the 1st century BC, but had only evolved into a crude horse trail by the time the Russians finally converted it, through the Herculean efforts of 800 soldiers, into a carriage road in 1783.
+The road, also known as Georgian Military Highway, is 212km (131 miles) long, running from Tbilisi (capital of Georgia) to Vladikavkaz (in the North Ossetia region of Russia) across the Great Caucasus Range.
+It follows an old path used by invaders and traders throughout the ages.
+It had existed since before the 1st century BC, but had only evolved into a crude horse trail by the time the Russians finally converted it, through the Herculean efforts of 800 soldiers, into a carriage road in 1783.

-The road offers stunning views of Mt Kazbek and crosses the challenging Kazbegi Tunnel.
+The trip is said to be a highlight to any trip to Georgia.
+It offers stunning views of Mt Kazbek and crosses the challenging Kazbegi Tunnel.
 This historical road was considered a masterpiece of quality in its time, with iron bridges and multiple lanes used both for strategic military and civilian transportation between Russia and Georgia.
 Today, it offers tremendous scenery and a quick route into a very interesting region of the world.
 Today it serves as the best route via which we can enjoy the dramatic scenery, crystal-clear air and indescribable grandeur of the mighty Caucasus Mountains.
 There are many viewpoints on the way, including one spot where you’ll find natural mineral (sparkling) water, very popular among locals.
 The landscape - formidable mountains, great defiles of gorges and isolated valleys - inspired Tolstoy, Dumas and Gorky to feature it in their writings.